MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/create-and-use-apps/ribbon-issues-button-visible.md

 1. In your separate development organization that has the unmanaged source version of your custom solution, complete the steps listed above for the **The command is in the unmanaged Active solution** option.
 1. Increment the Version of your custom solution.
 1. Export solution as managed.
-1. In your separate affected organization, Import this new version of your custom-managed solution.
+1. In your separate affected organization, import this new version of your custom-managed solution.

 </details>